georgik/iotcraft/docs/console-commands.md

 ## Tips and Best Practices

 ### Building Structures
-1. Start with a foundation using `place dirt` commands
+1. Start with a foundation using `place dirt` commands or `wall dirt` for large areas
-2. Build walls using `place stone` or `place grass`
+2. Build walls using `place stone` commands or `wall stone` for larger structures
+3. Use the `wall` command for efficient construction of floors, walls, and solid blocks
-3. Save your work frequently with `save_map`
+4. Save your work frequently with `save_map`
-4. Use scripts for repetitive building tasks
+5. Use scripts for repetitive building tasks

 ### Managing Large Worlds
 1. Use descriptive filenames for saved maps